How to fill the activity section of the Common App?

 The activity reporting follows a fairly simple and intuitive format.
 Common App asks you to report hours/ week and total weeks/ year for every activity that you report.

-Remember to pull in all your activities in a spreadsheet and calculate the total no. of hours that you have spent on ‘activities’ for each of the year.
+Remember to pull in all your activities in a spreadsheet and calculate the total number of hours that you have spent on ‘activities’ for each of the year.
 We have seen unnatural numbers like 1500 hours spent on activities in a year.
 (Assuming that you were doing an activity for 4 hours every day, 1500 hours translate into 375 days in a year!).
 Usually all activities put together in a year rarely exceed 1000 hours with anchor activities accounting for over 50% of total time.
 In general, though, the time spent in activities is between 100 – 500 hrs.
 (You also have a life outside the activities that you report!!)
 This number can creep upward as you move from grade IX through to grade XII indicating that you are getting more serious towards your application.
 (Which is alright!)
 Also remember, that you might be reporting just for a few months for your grade XII if you are applying by Oct/ Nov.
 Your hours on activities should reflect that.

 5. How should I report grade XII activities?